A Christmas Long Ago – In-Museum Program

-Hear a story about the festive season in pioneer times, see what types of gifts were given, decorate the tree with homemade ornaments, make an old-fashioned craft, then tour Museum galleries.
+Hear a story about the festive season in settler times, see what types of gifts were given, decorate the tree with homemade ornaments, make an old-fashioned craft, then tour Museum galleries.

 Grade 1 | Grade 2 | Kindergarten